Canadian

 Published on

-Join us for an inspiring online talk with Sheila Watt-Cloutier about Inuit traditional knowledge and advocacy on climate action organized by SeeChange in cooperation with Dahdaleh Institute for Global Health Research.
+Join us for an inspiring online talk with Sheila Watt-Cloutier about Inuit traditional knowledge and advocacy on climate action organized by SeeChange in cooperation with Dahdaleh Institute for Global Health Research and the Centre for Indigenous Knowlege and Languages (CIKL) at York University.

 Siila Watt-Cloutier is an Inuk advocate, an Officer of the Order of Canada and Nobel Peace Prize nominee.
 Born in Kuujjuaq, Québec, she had a traditional Inuit upbringing until age 10, traveling only by dogteam.
 Siila was later sent away to school, including three years in a residential school in Churchill, Manitoba.